-Summer vacations in the American Southwest are exceptional.
+Summer in the southwest is excitement fueled by wonder.
 In the low desert, visit renown places without the crowds, enjoy air-conditioned spaces, and dine on misted patios.
 In the high desert, cacti give way to pine forests and cooler temperatures.
 All the Southwest has unique cuisine, including green chili beer, cactus confections, posole, and Navajo frybread.
-Summer in the southwest is excitement fueled by wonder.
+Enjoy!

 The Grand Canyon, Arizona